We have many adoptable puppies, adults, seniors and special needs dogs.

 Our adoption fee includes spay/neuter, vaccines (age appropriate and up to date at the time of adoption), microchip, and deworming (if necessary).

-Once an application is emailed please allow at least 24 to 48 hours for a reply.
+Once the application fee is received and an application is received, please allow at least 24 to 48 hours for a reply.

 ️️⭐️⭐️PLEASE READ PRIOR TO APPLYING TO ADOPT A FRENCH OR ENGLISH BULLDOG️️⭐️⭐️

 THIS IS REGARDING ADOPTION FEES AND WHY THEY ARE SET HIGHER THAN OTHER DOGS.

 Most of our puppies come to us at just a few hours old.
 They are born with cleft lips or cleft palates and are unable to nurse on the mama dog, resulting in either euthanasia at the request of the owner, or the owner allowing the vets office to surrender the pup to a rescue.
 There are not many rescues that take in cleftie pups.
 One reason is that it’s not easy.
 It’s not easy physically as they have to be tube fed every few hours.
 This means many nights of interrupted sleep, and zero chance at any time off once you have a pup.

 It’s not easy mentally because only about half of them survive.
 The often times overwhelming sadness associated with constantly losing pups is not something most can handle.
 It is not easy to hold a pup while it passes over.
 Now imagine having to do that sometimes on a weekly basis.
 It takes a toll on you that many cannot begin to comprehend.